GodsFavoriteDeveloper/stencil-starter/README.md

 ### ESLint

 Using pnpm, it is possible that `eslint-plugin-react` is detected as a missing dependency.
-To fix this, install the plugin.
+To fix this, install the package.

 ```sh
 pnpm add -D eslint-plugin-react